jonbeckett/jonbeckett.github.io/README.md

 ## Writing

 I write about subjects that interest me at Medium, and a personal journal at Wordpress.
-Feel free to read, follor, or subscribe.
+Feel free to read, follow, or subscribe.

 * [Medium](https://jonbeckett.medium.com)
 * [Wordpress](https://jonathanwrotethis.wordpress.com)